ttscoff/doing/README.md

 ## Changelog

+#### 1.0.20

+- Rewrite HTML export templates with responsive layout and typography
+- Ability to customize the HTML output using HAML and CSS
+- New command `doing templates` to export default templates for HAML and CSS
+- New config options under `html_template` for `haml` and `css`

 #### 1.0.19

 - For `doing note -e` include the entry title so you know what you're adding a note to